herrklaseen/CS-Scripts/README.md

 CS-Scripts
 ==========

-Various JavaScripts to simpify tedious tasks in Adobe Creative Suite
+Various JavaScripts to simpify tedious tasks in Adobe Creative Suite.

 # Installation of script files